Tadeusz Grzesik: 'Bureaucrats Gang' murders

 However, according to the prosecutor's office, these killings do not constitute all the crimes committed by the gang.
 In 2016, Grzesik and Wojciech W. were accused of a double murder in Ostrów.
-On November 16, 2006, they allegedly attacked Antoni B., the owner of a currency exchange office who was killed with a sub-machine gun.
+On 16 November 2006, they allegedly attacked Antoni B., the owner of a currency exchange office who was killed with a sub-machine gun.
 They also had shot at two employees of the exchange office, one of them dying as a result of his wounds, while the other suffered long-term damage to his health.
-Further allegations made by the prosecutor's office concerns murders in Przeworsk.
-The perpetrators were said to have killed the owner of an exchange office, Zygmunt G. and his partner, Maria P. On January 12, 2007, Grzesik, along with accomplice Adam M., according to the prosecutor's office, attacked an exchange office in Dębica and attempted to kill the owner, but failed to do so as a result of their weapons jamming.
+Further allegations made by the prosecutor's office concern murders in Przeworsk.
+The perpetrators were said to have killed the owner of an exchange office, Zygmunt G. and his partner, Maria P. On 12 January 2007, Grzesik, along with accomplice Adam M., according to the prosecutor's office, attacked an exchange office in Dębica and attempted to kill the owner, but failed to do so as a result of their weapons jamming.

 According to Gazeta Wyborcza, the group had also committed various crimes in Daleszyce, Kolbuszowa, Domaszowice, Cedzyna, Sanok, Makoszyn, Miąsowa and other towns.